edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 ### Specifying the Common Configuration location

-If the `-cp/--configProvider` command line option is used, the service will default to pulling the common configuration from a standard path in the Configuration Provider. i.e. `edgex/3.0/common/` The `-cp/--configProvider` option assumes the usage of the core-common-config service and cannot be used with the `-cc/--commonConfig` option.
+If the `-cp/--configProvider` command line option is used, the service will default to pulling the common configuration from a standard path in the Configuration Provider. i.e. `edgex/3.0/common/` The `-cp/--configProvider` option assumes the usage of the core-common-config-bootstrapper service and cannot be used with the `-cc/--commonConfig` option.

 The new `-cc/--commonConfig` command line option will be added for all services.
 This option will take the URI that specifies where the common configuration is pulled when not using the Configuration Provider.
-If the `-cc/--commonConfig` option is not specified, the URI will default to the new `core-common-config` service's REST API.
 Authentication will be limited to `basic-auth`.
 In addition, a new environment override variable `EDGEX_COMMON_CONFIG` will be added which allows overriding this new command line option.

+If the `-cp/--configProvider` option is not specified and the `-cc/--commonConfig` option is not specified, then the service will error out.
+The error message for this could point to the documentation and the common configuration file in GitHub.

 #### Options for Providing the Common Configuration

 1. From the configuration provider, using the `-cp/--configProvider` command line option
-2. From the new `core-common-config` service, either using `-cc/--commonConfig` command line option, or if `-cp/--configProvider` and `-cc/--commonConfig` are not specified, the URI will default to the new `core-common-config` service`s REST API.
-3. For the simplest setup, without the `-cp/--configProvider` and `core-common-config` service, the `-cc/--configProvider` option may be used to provide the URI for a text file.
-This simple approach has no authentication and no update mechanism.
+2. When the Configuration Provider is not used, the `-cc/--commonConfig` command line option or the `EDGEX_COMMON_CONFIG` environment variable may be specified using
+   1. An HTTP endpoint that returns the common configuration file in response
+   2. A local file that contains the common configuration
+3. If a common configuration is not provided by one of the means listed, then the services cannot start.

 ### Writable Sections